-You will be able to reduce your customer acquisition costs when you deploy your marketing resources and strategies to the right audience.
+You can reduce customer acquisition costs when you deploy your marketing resources and strategies to the right audience.
 Most organizations make the mistake of running marketing campaigns without first defining their target audience.
 Without a focused target, the companies end up wasting valuable marketing resources.
-And when they eventually land a customer, it’s usually at a great cost.
+And when they eventually land a customer, it’s usually at a high cost.

-To avoid this, you need to prioritize appropriate audiences when running marketing campaigns.
-Separate your users based on their needs and the stage of the funnel they currently are.
+To avoid this, you must prioritize appropriate audiences when marketing campaigns.
+Separate your users based on their needs and the stage of the funnel they currently are in.
 Provide them with unique and personalized content that meets their needs at that moment to encourage conversion and sales.

 2. Fix leaks in the funnel

-Brand marketing is a funnel and at each stage of the funnel, you lose users who fail to convert to the next stage.
+Brand marketing is a funnel, and at each stage of the funnel, you lose users who fail to convert to the next step.
 As a marketer, you want to fix leaks in your funnel to ensure your marketing resources are used optimally.
-If you are spending $1,000 only to acquire 5 customers at a CAC of $200, fixing issues in your funnel could help you convert more customers and reduce your CAC.
+If you are spending $1,000 only to acquire five customers at a CAC of $200, fixing issues in your funnel could help you convert more customers and reduce your CAC.

 For example, if you’re running a social media campaign to acquire customers for your app, the sign-up rate will depend on the initial onboarding experience.
-By making it easy for users to learn how to use your app (making the onboarding experience more intuitive) you will capture more customers and this would lead to a reduction in CAC.
+By making it easy for users to learn how to use your app (making the onboarding experience more intuitive), you will capture more customers, leading to a reduction in CAC.

 3. Split test creatives and landing pages

-By split testing different versions of your ad creatives and landing pages, you will know the versions that appeal to your target users.
-Look at the click-through rates of the different ad creatives you are using to identify the best-performing units.
+By split testing different versions of your ad creatives and landing pages, you will know which appeal to your target users.
+Look at the click-through rates of the other ad creatives you use to identify the best-performing units.

 4. Specifically exclude what’s not working

 When running a campaign and you realize some strategies aren’t working, exclude them immediately from your marketing plan.
-Don’t spend any more time on non-performing customer acquisition strategies as this will see your marketing spend go up without any tangible benefits to your bottom line.
-Google analytics comes in handy when you need to identify poor-performing strategies.
+Don’t spend more time on a non-performing customer acquisition strategy, as this will increase your marketing spend without any tangible benefits to your bottom line.
+Google Analytics comes in handy when you need to identify poor-performing strategies.
 Check the conversion data to understand the performance of each advertising platform.
-When you notice that a channel doesn’t meet your performance target, you need to drop it to prevent any further losses.
+When you notice that a channel doesn’t meet your performance target, you must drop it to prevent further losses.

-Data analysis will also help you figure out the working channels.
-These channels have a high conversion rate when it comes to turning prospects into paying customers.
-You should focus on these channels moving forward and find ways to make them even more efficient.
+Data analysis will also help you figure out your channels.
+These channels have a high conversion rate when turning prospects into paying customers.
+You should focus on the highest-performing channels moving forward and find ways to make them even more efficient.
 With these channels, your CAC will always be low since they have already proven popular with your target users.

 6. Experiment with affiliate programs